Positioning vs. Messaging – Key Differences and Similarities

 Tuh-may-toe.
 Tuh-mah-toe.
 Two ways to say the same thing.

-But unlike my “tomato” example, they’re two different things that function distinctly from each other and serve various purposes.
+However, they’re two different things that function distinctly from each other and serve various purposes.

 TL;DR – Messaging vs. Positioning

-If you’re in a hurry, skim through this overview to help you get started:
+Skim through this overview to get started:

 PositioningMessaging

-I’ve worked with numerous brands that have sold over $500M worth of products and services.
 Book a discovery call with me, and let’s design your next successful marketing campaign!

 What is Positioning?